- > Kid-proof an old iPad or iPhone before passing it on to a child

 Of course, the other option is to keep your iPad or iPhone out of their reach completely.

 There have been some extreme cases in the UK that saw parents refunded by Apple after their kids downloaded expensive apps and in-app purchases, too.
-Last year, a parent was refunded £4,000 after his eight-year-old daughter spent the money playing Campus Life, My Horse, Hay Day and Smurfs' Village on an iPad.
+In 2012, a parent was refunded £4,000 after his eight-year-old daughter spent the money playing Campus Life, My Horse, Hay Day and Smurfs' Village on an iPad.

 There's no guarantee that you'll be so lucky, though, so the best bet is to try and prevent it from happening in the first place, by following this advice.